bilal-fazlani/zio-maelstrom/docs/examples/unique-ids.md

 # Unique ID Generation

 !!! info
-    Examples are from [Gossip Glomers](https://fly.io/dist-sys/) - A series of distributed systems challenges brought to you by Fly.io

     This example is for [Challenge #2: Unique ID Generation](https://fly.io/dist-sys/2/)

 In this challenge we generate globally-unique IDs in a distributed network